automate-website/jwebrobot/README.md

 1. In Docker (easiest)
 2. Using the JAR

-It is assumend that your alredy have a test scenario in [WAML format](waml-git) which is stored in
+It is assumed that your already have a test scenario in which is stored in

     /var/scenarios/checkout-test.yaml

-E.g.:
+and having a valid content in [WAML format](waml-git), e.g.

 ```yaml
 name: Checkout Button Presence Test